ClosedXML/ClosedXML.Report/docs/en/Flat-tables.md

 # Flat Tables

 Variables or their properties of type `IEnumerable` may be bounded to regions (_flat tables_).
-To output all values from `IEnumerable` you should create a named range with the same name as variable.
+To output all values from `IEnumerable` you should create a named range with the same name as the variable.
 ClosedXML.Report searches named ranges and maps variables to them.
-To establish binding to properties of collection elements use built-in name `item`.
+To establish binding to properties of collection elements use the built-in name `item`.

 There are certain limitations on range configuration:
-* Range can only be rectangular
+* Ranges can only be rectangular
-* Range must not have gaps
+* Ranges must not have gaps
 * Cells in ranges may store normal text, ClosedXML.Report _expressions_ (in double curly braces), standard Excel formulas, and formulas escaped with `&` character
 * Cells in ranges may be empty